eclipse-keyple/keyple-common-java-api/README.md

 ## Overview

-The **Keyple Commons API** Java library contains the interfaces of the objects that are involved in the public interactions of the different Keyple modules.
+The **Keyple Commons API** Java library contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.

 This library **should not be import explicitly because it's imported by transitivity** by the main libraries.